Skip to main content

 Kameleoon - Initialize

-Kameleoon - Initialize is the first command that you have to execute at the beginning of a new VS Code project.
+Kameleoon - Initialize is the first command to execute at the beginning of a new VS Code project.

 This command will initialize the Visual Studio Code project by creating the following files: